WOLFBED/dspx/README.md

 ### Install

 1. in your terminal, go in parent directory where you want to install dspx
-2. paste the below snippet, press enter, and follow the prompts -> it will create new dir and install dspx within:
+2. paste the below snippet, press enter, and follow the prompts -> it will create new dspx dir and install it within:
 ```bash
 git clone https://github.com/WOLFBED/dspx && \
 cd dspx/ && \